 A. The vision results are equivalent to the results obtained with all-laser, wavefront Lasik.

 Q. What is the recovery from Smile?

-A. Patients walk out of the laser room immediately after Smile and are able to drive and go to work the very next day.
-However, the return to 20/20 vision is often slower with Smile than with Lasik.
-Most Lasik patients experience 20/20 vision the very next day, while with some Smile patients this can take several days or even weeks.
+A. Patients walk out of the laser room immediately after Smile and most are able to drive and go to work the very next day.

 Q. Does Smile hurt?